-- SMTP Host Name.
-If you will use any of the server email features, enter the host name or TCP/IP number for your SMTP server. - SMTP Port Number.
-Accept the default (25) or enter a different port number. - □ Sender Email.
-Enter an email address for the default sender for users receiving email from the server, or accept the default. - ❑ Server Administrator Email.
-Enter an email address to receive administrative warnings (such as an agent crash) from the server, or accept the default. - 10.
-Click Next.
+SMTP Host Name.
+If you will use any of the server email features, enter the host name or TCP/IP number for your SMTP server.

+SMTP Port Number.
+Accept the default (25) or enter a different port number.

+Sender Email.
+Enter an email address for the default sender for users receiving email from the server, or accept the default.

+Server Administrator Email.
+Enter an email address to receive administrative warnings (such as an agent crash) from the server, or accept the default.

+You can now verify your installation, as described in Verifying the Windows Server Installation on page 39.